 In order to use a regular vertex conversion chart to convert the Cylinder, you would first have to add the Sphere and Cylinder together, then look the sum up on the chart, then subtract the original Sphere from the result of that conversion.

 Have I lost you?
 Don’t worry about it, it’s only really important for your eye doctor to know :P

 To make the processes easier for myself when I worked in the contact lens industry, I decided to develop vertex conversion charts for sphere and cylinder combinations that convert both the sphere and the cylinder at the same time without the need for any messy calculations.

 The fastest way to convert a glasses prescription to contact lenses is simply to look it up on a chart.
-Click here to easily look up any prescription.

 Once the most appropriate Cylinder for the contacts has been determined, eye doctors will decide whether or not you’ll need contact lenses for astigmatism.
 There are two possible outcomes.